Lind-Project/lind-wasm/docs/internal/memory.md

     - Instead of actually deallocating memory, the affected region is marked as PROT_NONE.
 The memory remains allocated but becomes inaccessible.
 3. Updating vmmap:
     - The mapping entry is removed from vmmap, ensuring that the region is available for future allocations.

+### mprotect()

+mprotect() allows modification of protection flags for existing memory mappings, enabling or disabling read, write, and execute permissions for specified regions.

+**How It Works**

+1. Protection Change:
+    - Only the requested protection field is modified; all other entry metadata remains unchanged, including `maxprot`, backing type, flags, and other attributes.
+2. Address Alignment:
+    - The target address and length must be page-aligned.
+    - The region must correspond to an existing memory mapping in vmmap.
+3. Updating vmmap:
+    - The protection attributes of the affected vmmap entry are updated without affecting other region properties.

 ### brk()/sbrk()